-One significant factor that affects our results of operations and revenues, particularly in the first and last quarters of each year, is seasonality.
-Generally, the high season for the barge business is the period between February and July, as a result of the South American harvest and higher river levels.
-Expected growth in soybean and minerals production and transportation may offset part of this seasonality.
+Certain of our businesses have seasonality aspects, and seasonality affects the results of our operations and revenues, particularly in the first and last quarters of each year.
+Generally, the high season for the barge business is the period between February and July as a result of the South American harvest and higher river levels.
+Any growth in production and transportation of commodities may offset part of this seasonality.
 During the South American late spring and summer, mainly from November to January, the low level of water in the northern Hidrovia could adversely affect our operations because the water level is not high enough to accommodate the draft of a heavily laden vessel.
 Such low levels also adversely impact our ability to employ convoys as the water level towards the banks of the river may be too low to permit vessel traffic even if the middle of the river is deep enough to permit passage.
-With respect to dry port terminal operations in Uruguay, high season is mainly from April to September, linked with the arrival of the first barges down-river and with the oceangoing vessels' logistics operations.
-The port terminal operations in Paraguay and our cabotage business are not significantly affected by seasonality as the operations of the port and our cabotage business are primarily linked to refined petroleum products.
+With respect to dry port terminal operations in Uruguay, the high season is mainly from April to September, linked with the arrival of the first barges down the river and with the oceangoing vessels' logistics operations.
+Our liquid port terminal operations in Paraguay and our cabotage business are not significantly affected by seasonality as the operations of the liquid port and cabotage business are primarily linked to refined petroleum products.